vekatze/neut/book/src/modules-and-sources.md

 }
 ```

 Top-level items like `define` are called statements.
-You'll learn more about them in the next section.
+You'll learn more about them on the next page.

 <div class="info-block">

 As in F#, statements in Neut are order-sensitive.
 Therefore, if you define `main` before `my-add`, the code won't compile.
-For forward references, you have to explicitly declare names beforehand using a statement called `nominal`, which we'll see in the next section.
+For forward references, you have to declare names explicitly beforehand using a statement called `nominal`, which we'll see on the next page.

 </div>